How to: Sign in any Azure Active Directory user using the multi-tenant application pattern

 prompt=admin_consent parameter being sent, when the admin successfully consents to the application it will apply only for their user account.
 Regular users will still not be able to sign in or consent to the application.
 This feature is useful if you want to give the tenant administrator the ability to explore your application before allowing other users access.

 Some applications want an experience where regular users are able to consent initially, and later the application can involve the administrator and request permissions that require admin consent.
-There is no way to do this with a v1 application registration in Azure AD today; however, using the v2 endpoint allows applications to request permissions at runtime instead of at registration time, which enables this scenario.
-For more information, see the v2 endpoint.
+There is no way to do this with a v1.0 application registration in Azure AD today; however, using the Microsoft identity platform (v2.0) endpoint allows applications to request permissions at runtime instead of at registration time, which enables this scenario.
+For more information, see Microsoft identity platform endpoint.